 Firefly 2 Vaporizer Accessories

-The Firefly comes with two easily swappable batteries which is really cool since very few vapes come with more than a single battery.
-The unit also comes with a cleaning kit that includes two plastic toothpick/sword tools, and a great multi sided brush, and a couple isopropyl alcohol wipes.
-The unit also comes with a usb charging dock, and concentrate pads
+The Firefly comes with two easily swappable batteries which are really cool since very few vapes come with more than a single battery.
+The unit also comes with a cleaning kit that includes two plastic toothpick/sword tools, and a great multi-sided brush, and a couple of isopropyl alcohol wipes.
+The unit also comes with a USB charging dock, and concentrate pads

 Heater and Vapor Path

 The Firefly 2 uses a 50-watt heater and a borosilicate glass bowl.
 The Firefly 2 offers six different heat settings.
 Five settings for dry herbs and one setting for concentrates.
 The FF2 will reach 400F (204C) in three seconds and 420F (215C) in five seconds.

 The glass bowl transfers very little heat.
 I can literally place my finger in the chamber (touching the glass side and the metal bottom), set it to concentrate temp (500F or 260C) and hold the trigger down for nearly 10 seconds before my finger starts to get warm.
 This is why this unit is so efficient at breaking single bowls into multiple sessions because it only heats the herbs while you are drawing.